-Bellaire offers a theater, shopping, a variety of dining experiences, parks, beaches, trails, numerous golf courses, and three great festivals.
+Bellaire offers a theater, shopping, a variety of dining experiences, parks, beaches, trails, numerous golf courses, and area great festivals.

 “Picture this: 16 hours and 51 minutes of visible daylight.
 On the summer solstice-the longest day of the year – that’s how much the sun shines in Bellaire.
 With the sun rising at 5:54 am.
 And setting after 10p.m. how many things could you do in northern Michigan in one day?
 Get started with our list of possibilities!” – Chris Hale, VP Sales & Marketing , Shanty Creek Resorts

 - Bike all 32 miles of singletrack trails at the Glacial Hills Pathway

 - Pack a lunch, grab the kids and hike the trails at Grass River Natural Area

 - Farmers Market and Senior Sale on Friday mornings

 - Choose to golf at over 7 golf courses in the area.

 - Relax at the Beach with a great book or waterski, rent a pontoon for fun in the sun.